The Persuasion Duality: Moment persuasion

+\end{enumerate} Conversely, if there exists a feasible $\pi\in\Pi(\mu_0)$ and a price function $\bar{p}:\,X\to \mathbb{R}$ satisfying any one of conditions \textit{1} or \textit{2}, then $\pi$ is optimal for \eqref{primal_*}.
+(The last claim is true under a weaker assumption that $v$ is measurable and bounded.) \end{theorem}

-The primal and the dual problems have similar interpretations as before, with the difference that the producer operates a linear production technology with $X$ being both the set of resources and the set of available production processes.
-To see why we obtain convex prices in the dual, note that the producer can always transform a measure $G \in \Delta(X)$ of resources into one unit of resource $x^\prime=\E_G [x]$.
-If prices failed to be convex, the producer could sell at effectively higher prices by engaging in such transformations.
-Thus, the wholesaler may as well offer convex prices from the beginning.
+Theorem \ref{thm.moment} provides sufficient and necessary conditions for optimality of a candidate solution $\pi\in \Pi(\mu_0)$.
+The main insight is that ``prices for states" can be extended to ``prices for moments."
+Additionally, condition \textit{1} shows that optimal prices must be convex in moment persuasion.
+To see that intuitively, note that in our interpretation of the dual problem \eqref{dual} from Section \ref{sec:model}, a measure $\mu \in \Delta(\Omega)$ of resources and one unit of resource $x=\E_\mu [\omega]$ are now equivalent for the producer.
+If prices failed to be convex, the producer could sell at effectively higher prices by engaging in such ``mean-preserving" transformations of the resources.
+Thus, the wholesaler offers convex prices to begin with.